-- GCU Theses collection digitisation: As part of the ongoing project to create and preserve electronic copies of all GCU PhD theses, the library worked with the British Library to digitise 191 theses that were previously only available in print.
-The total number of full text electronic copies of theses for the online repository EThOS is now 846. - New resources: Three highlights of the new resources the library purchased or subscribed to this year are Sage Research Methods, the Business Expert ebook collection, and the Bristol University Press (BUP) Journals collection. - SAGE Research Methods is a comprehensive research methods library with books, reference works, journal articles, podcasts, an online project planner and instructional videos from across the social sciences. - The Business Expert ebook collection encompasses topics covered in MBA courses.
-The books are written with a curriculum-orientated focus by industry experts and academics. - There are 20 titles in the BUP Journals collection.
-Many of the journals are interdisciplinary and aim to encourage debate across academic boundaries, covering a broad range of social science disciplines, including Business and Management, Economics and Society, Law, Sociology, Politics and International Relations and Social Work. - Developing Wellbeing space collection: The Relax and Renew space in the library aims to positively contribute to the health and wellbeing of everyone at GCU, in which a good work and life balance and spending time with friends are essential.
-As part of this commitment, we have created a set of online resources that may help manage wellbeing while at university and have created a specially curated book collection that includes a range of non-fiction titles related to mental health and wellbeing, as well as a range of fiction books, graphic novels and poetry.
+GCU Theses collection digitisation and preserve electronic copies of all GCU were previously only available in print.
+The total number of full text electronic copies of theses for the online repository EThOS is now 846.

+New resources - Three highlights of the new resources the library purchased or subscribed to this year are Sage Research Methods, the Business Expert ebook collection, and the Bristol University Press (BUP) Journals collection.

+- SAGE Research Methods is a comprehensive research methods library with books, reference works, project planner and instructional videos from across the social - The Business Expert ebook collection

+• There are 20 titles in the BUP Journals science disciplines, including Business Society, Law, Sociology, Politics and International Relations and Social Work.

+Developing Wellbeing space collection -The Relax and Renew space in the library aims to positively contribute to the health and wellbeing of everyone at GCU, in which a good work and life balance and spending time with friends are essential.
+As part of this commitment, we have and wellbeing, as well as a range of fiction
-Sir Alex Ferguson Library contact details

-Glasgow Caledonian University Cowcaddens Road GLASGOW G4 0BA

-T: 0141 273 1000

-E: Library@gcu.ac.uk

-gcu.ac.uk/currentstudents/essentials/library
+Referencing and plagiarism support The new subscription to referencing and plagiarism support package Cite Them Right proved popular as we transitioned away from the old GCU Harvard style.
+This means all students have a source of consistent and online 24-hour support.
+Library support and Cite Them Right was highlighted to all students in the GCU Go digital learning support tool circulated to all students, the Senior Librarian AL was part of the working group that brought this resource together to support all our students in the online environment.

+Working in tandem with the IT helpdesk - We have supported and queue-busted for the in-person IT helpdesk in order to satisfy the student needs that fall outside of the LIST remit, but are still queries we receive.
+This has allowed greater collaboration between the teams as we have a better working relationship and understanding of what each team can assist with.
+We look forward to continuing this relationship which will improve the student experience within the library.

+Study Carrels - To satisfy the demand for individual study spaces we created additional carrel study seats on levels two and three of the library.
+This allows students to continue with their studies while minimising the distractions that may go on around them.
+We are arrangements and look forward to making further improvements through the next period.